 While upgrading from Windows 10 Home to Windows 10 Pro is not free, what many people are not familiar with is that Microsoft won’t require a lot of money to upgrade from 32-bit to 64-bit.

-However, the upgrade path only allows switching from a qualified version to its equivalent version on the same architecture.
-This limit means that if your computer is running a 32-bit version of Windows 8.1, after the upgrade you’ll be stuck with the 32-bit version of Windows 10 – even if your processor Calculator can handle 64-bit version.
+However, the upgrade path only allows switching from a qualified version to its equivalent performance on the same architecture.
+This limit means that if your computer runs a 32-bit version of Windows 8.1, after the upgrade, you’ll be stuck with the 32-bit version of Windows 10 – even if your processor Calculator can handle the 64-bit version.
 The only solution is to install a clean operating system and reconfigure all of your applications and settings.